 You may be eligible for expungement of a DUI under California law if you are convicted of a misdemeanor or a felony and did both of the following:

-- You completed all required probation that was required after your conviction.
+- You completed all the probation that was required after your conviction.

-- You did not serve time in a state prison for this incident or, if you did serve time in a state prison, would have served that time in a county jail if available.
+- You did not serve time in a state prison for this incident, or if you did, you would have served that time in a county jail if available.

 Most of the time, a DUI conviction will meet these requirements after you have completed probation.
 Once you feel you meet this requirement, work with your DUI attorney to get the information expunged from your record so you can take back your life.